 The Library regularly updates the list of workshops every semester.
 If you are interested in a topic that is NOT covered in the workshops offered, a customized library workshop on specific topics can also be arranged upon your request.
 Check here for details.

 The Library regularly invites speakers from major publishers to talk on research and publishing skills.
-Some of the publishers who spoke at the Library include Wiley, Taylor & Francis, Elsevier and Emerald.
-Once a seminar has been confirmed, an announcement with registration link will be sent via email.
+Some of the publishers who spoke at the Library include Wiley, Taylor & Francis, Elsevier, Springer Nature, Emerald, etc. Once a seminar has been confirmed, an announcement with registration link will be sent via email.

 Previous topics covered: